Last updated on January 21st, 2021

 But it is important to prioritize if you want to achieve both CISA or CISSP.
 If you are not an auditor and are looking for an IT certification then probably you should compare CISM vs CISSP because CISM (Certified Information Security Manager) is more follows what CISSP covers.
 The focus of this article is to specifically discuss CISA vs CISSP and which you should prefer.

 Is CISA for You?

-This is so because auditing community very clearly understands CISA designation and it places you in a position where the employers understand that you are someone who can be entrusted with auditing their systems.
+This is so because accounting and audit community clearly understands CISA designation and it places you in a position where the employers understand that you are someone who can be entrusted with IS audit of their systems.
 CISA is also quite well branded as a certification for IT professionals whose work relates to software development etc.

 Is CISSP for You?

-On the other hand, CISSP (Certified Information Systems Security Professional), is a certification which is focused on the information security field.
-This is administered by (ISC)² which is also a non-profit organization.
+On the other hand, CISSP (Certified Information Systems Security Professional), is a certification which is focused on the cybersecurity.
+CISSP exam is administered by (ISC)² which is also a non-profit organization.
 It is different from CISA because it is targeted towards IT professionals whose work is associated with information security.

-CISSP is a certification which is ideal for you if your work mainly involves technical system administration, security solutions designs, information security management, network security management etc. It is not laser focused towards certifying you as an information systems auditor.
+CISSP is a cybersecurity certification which is ideal for you if your work mainly involves technical system administration, security solutions designs, information security management, network security management, security analyst or designing security requirements of applications etc. It is not laser focused towards certifying you as an information systems auditor.

 CISA vs CISSP – Final Verdict

 So, briefly, when it comes to CISA vs CISSP, it all depends on your objective and career path.
 If you are in the auditing field, then you should definitely go for CISA.
 It will definitely help with your career in audit.

 But if you are working in core IT management or IT security administration, then CISSP will be more beneficial for you.
 If you want to know about salary, then the difference is not much.